Abelian ideals of maximal dimension for solvable Lie algebras: Introduction

 Furthermore Kostant found a relation of these invariants to discrete series representations of the corresponding Lie group, and to powers of the Euler product \cite{KO1,KO2}.
-In fact, there are much more results concerning the invariants $\al$ and $\be$ for simple Lie algebras and their Borel subalgebras.
-However, we want to point out an interesting result for solvable Lie algebras: if $\Lg$ is a solvable Lie algebra over an algebraically closed field, then we have $\al(\Lg)=\be(\Lg)$.
+In fact, there are many more results concerning the invariants $\al$ and $\be$ for simple Lie algebras and their Borel subalgebras. \\ In this paper, we want to point out the following interesting result: if $\Lg$ is a solvable Lie algebra over an algebraically closed field of characteristic zero, then we have $\al(\Lg)=\be(\Lg)$.
 This means, given an abelian subalgebra of maximal dimension $m$ there exists also an abelian ideal of dimension $m$. \\ For a given value of $\al(\Lg)$ the dimension of $\Lg$ is bounded in terms of this value, as we have mentioned before.
 Hence it is natural to ask what we can say on $n$-dimensional Lie algebras $\Lg$ where the value of $\al(\Lg)$ is close to $n$.
 Indeed, if $\al(\Lg)=n$, then $\Lg$ is abelian, $\al(\Lg)=\be(\Lg)$, and we are done.
 If $\al(\Lg)=n-1$, then also $\be(\Lg)=n-1$.
 This means that $\Lg$ has an abelian ideal of codimension $1$ and is almost abelian.
 In particular, $\Lg$ is $2$-step solvable.
-In this case the structure of $\Lg$, and even all its degenerations are quite well understood, see \cite{GOR}. \\ After these two easy cases it suggests itself to consider Lie algebras $\Lg$ satisfying $\al(\Lg)=n-2$.
-Here we can classify all such non-solvable Lie algebras.
+In this case the structure of $\Lg$, and even all its degenerations are quite well understood, see \cite{GOR}. \\ After these two easy cases it is reasonable to consider Lie algebras $\Lg$ satisfying $\al(\Lg)=n-2$.
+Here we can classify all such non-solvable complex Lie algebras.
 However, for solvable Lie algebras we cannot expect to obtain a classification, not even in the nilpotent case.
 In fact, there exist even characteristically nilpotent Lie algebras $\Lg$ with $\al(\Lg)=n-2$.
-On the other hand, over $\C$, we know that $\al(\Lg)=\be(\Lg)$, so that there is an abelian ideal of codimension $2$.
-For many problems concerning the cohomology of nilpotent Lie algebras the subclass of those having an abelian ideal of codimension $1$ or $2$ is very important, see \cite{ARM,POT} and the references given therein.
+On the other hand we know that $\al(\Lg)=\be(\Lg)$, so that there is an abelian ideal of codimension $2$.
+For many problems concerning the cohomology of nilpotent Lie algebras the subclass of those having an abelian ideal of codimension $1$ or $2$ is very important, see \cite{ARM,POT} and the references given therein. \\ The structure of the paper is as follows.
+In section $2$ we prove basic results concerning the invariants $\al(\Lg)$ and $\be(\Lg)$.
+For a Levi decomposition $\Lg=\Ls\ltimes \Lr$ of $\Lg$ we show that $\al(\Ls\ltimes \Lr)\le \al(\Ls)+\al(\Lr)$.
+The main result of this section is, as mentioned above, that $\al(\Lg)=\be(\Lg)$ for solvable Lie algebras over an algebraically closed field of characteristic zero.
+An example is given that the statement is not true in general for the field of real numbers. \\ In section $3$ we construct an abelian ideal of codimension $1$ for a Lie algebra $\Lg$ satisfying $\al(\Lg)=n-1$.
+In section $4$ we show that Lie algebras $\Lg$ with $\al(\Lg)=n-2$ are solvable or isomorphic to $\Ls\Ll_2(\C)\oplus \C^{\ell}$ for some $\ell\ge 0$.
+In section $5$ we study nilpotent Lie algebras $\Lg$ with $\al(\Lg)=n-2$ and explicitly construct an abelian ideal of codimension $2$.
+Finally the invariants are computed for all complex nilpotent Lie algebras of dimension $n\le 7$.
+This is accompanied by a remark on Lie algebra degenerations, where these invariants are really useful.